Workshops / Lectures / Demonstrations / Master-Classes

 Music as Medicine in the Ancient East

 A lecture-demonstration on how sound was used as medicine in biblical times by the Hebrews, and earlier in India as well as in the Ottoman Turkish empire.
 An analysis of the musical modes of the Mid East and some mention of the Indian ragas as powerful tools of the healers of the past.
-A live music demonstration how these modes modulate our feelings, emotions, and sense of light and darkness.
-This is a fascinating topic which often leave students stunned when they realize how impoverish the West was left after losing the spectrum of musical modes over the last 1000 years.
+A live music demonstration of how these modes modulate our feelings, emotions, and sense of light and darkness.
+This is a fascinating topic that often leaves students stunned when they realize how impoverish the West was left after losing the spectrum of musical modes over the last 1000 years.

-of the Middle East
+Spiritual Music Traditions of the Middle East

 A lecture-demonstration of the sacred music of Sufism (Islam), Judaism, and early Christianity.
-Demonstrating with the Oud or the ensemble, Yuval Ron presents some of the most ancient prayers of the three Abrahamic traditions of the Middle East and discusses how these were constructed, the inter-relationship and mutual influences they share, and the message of unity and peace which his research brings forth.
+Demonstrating with the Oud or the ensemble, Yuval Ron presents some of the most ancient prayers of the three Abrahamic traditions of the Middle East and discusses how these were constructed, the inter-relationship, and mutual influences they share, and the message of unity and peace which his research brings forth.

 This seminar is experiential, and will NOT be lecture-based.
-Its focus is to provide a deep spiritual experience through walking meditation, sacred movement from Zen, Hebrew and Sufi sources, ecstatic chanting meditations, storytelling, poetry, and live Oud music by Yuval Ron.
+Its focus is to provide a deep spiritual experience through walking meditation, sacred movement from Zen, Hebrew, and Sufi sources, ecstatic chanting meditations, storytelling, poetry, and live Oud music by Yuval Ron.

-Sacred Ecstasy in Jewish prayer and Sufi ritual
+Sacred Ecstasy in Sufi and Hassidic Traditions

 Muslim, Jewish and Christian Harmony in The Golden Age of Spain